Granular DeGroot Dynamics -- a Model for Robust Naive Learning in Social Networks: General Framework

 \end{itemize}

-\item Let $W$ be a finite subset of $[0,1]$.
-The $W$-granular DeGroot ($W$-DeGroot for short) updating function of agent $i$ at time $t>0$ is defined by first projecting the values of $\{A_{j,t-1}\}_{j\in N_i}$ on $W$, then taking their average, and then projecting the result on $W$.
-Formally, define the projection function $\pi\colon W\times[0,1]\to W$ by setting $\pi(w,x)$ to be the closest element to $x$ in $W$, where ties between two alternatives are broken in favor of the one which is closer to $w$.
-The $W$-granular DeGroot updating rule is defined by
+Let $M$ be a finite subset of $[0,1]$.
+The \emph{$M$-granular DeGroot} ($M$-DeGroot for short) updating function of agent $i$ at time $t>0$ is defined by first projecting the opinions of the neighbors on $M$, then applying the DeGroot updating function, and finally projecting the result on $M$.
+Formally, define the projection function $\pi\colon M\times[0,1]\to M$ by setting $\pi({\mathsf {m^*}},x)$ to be the closest element to $x$ in $M$, where ties between two alternatives are broken in favor of the one that is closer to ${\mathsf {m^*}}$.
+With a slight abuse of notation we extend $\pi$ to a function $\pi\colon M\times [0,1]^d\to M^d$ by applying it coordinate by coordinate.
+The $M$-granular DeGroot updating rule is defined by